History and Information

-The violin originated in Europe around the 16th century.
+The violin is a bowed stringed instrument that originated in Europe around the 16th century.
 It is the highest member of the violin family.
 It is sometimes called the fiddle, although this refers more to technique and repertoire than the instrument itself.
-When you learn how to play the violin, you can explore almost every genre of music, including classical, pop, folk, jazz, and rock.
+There is an extensive repertoire for the violin, encompassing almost every genre of music.

 Getting a Violin

-Also, please note that a used violin is not necessarily inferior to a new violin.
+[Please note: A used violin is not necessarily inferior to a new one.
 In fact, older instruments will often be easier to play and have a better sound quality.
-Look out for any large cracks or open seams, but most defects caused by age are cosmetic in nature and will not affect the playability or sound of the viola.
+Watch out for any large cracks or open seams, but most wear and tear due to age will not affect the playability or sound of the instrument.]

-**Feel free to call us at 631-476-8946 with any questions you may have.
-We can help provide you with additional resources.
+**Feel free to contact us with any questions you may have.
+We can help provide you with additional resources.**